zackkrida/fauxpenverse-catalog/README.md

 For more information about these formats, please see the [Common Crawl documentation][ccrawl_doc].

-Openverse Catalog uses AWS Data Pipeline service to automatically create an Amazon EMR cluster of 100 c4.8xlarge instances that will parse the WAT archives to identify all domains that link to creativecommons.org.
+fauxpenverse Catalog uses AWS Data Pipeline service to automatically create an Amazon EMR cluster of 100 c4.8xlarge instances that will parse the WAT archives to identify all domains that link to creativecommons.org.
 Due to the volume of data, Apache Spark is used to streamline the processing.
 The output of this methodology is a